 As a Registered Early Childhood Educator, a past Assistant to the Developmentally Handicapped in the York Region District School Board, and a parent of a child with a trifecta of exceptionalities, I have been a long-time advocate for Babywearing as an actual parenting tool for overall healthy development.
 There is no shortage of information or statistics on the positive effects (biological, cognitive, psychological, sociological, long term health) of holding, carrying and babywearing.
 I don’t like referring to these practices as “benefits” as that would imply an advantage or something “added” to what is baseline.
 Holding, cuddling and carrying infants from birth is an integral part of healthy human development.
 It is the baseline; not something that some parents choose to do as an added benefit for their children.
 Gentle physical touch and sensory connection (feeling warmth from the skin, recognizing parent’s voice, listening to their heart beat, recognizing parent’s smell, etc.) is a basic need.
 The absence of this loving connection can be very detrimental to children.
-Babywearing is often referred to as the 4th trimester because it replicates the in-uterine environment of warmth, safety and containment.
+Babywearing/Kangaroo Care is strongly suggested during the 4th trimester because it replicates the in-uterine environment of warmth, safety and containment.
 This creates a solid foundation of security and nurtures a newborn’s ability to begin developing the new skills required to interact with their world.

-I feel that babywearing should be an easy, comfortable and hands-free way to accommodate that need to bond with and nurture young infants.
+I feel that kangaroo care/babywearing should be an easy, comfortable and hands-free way to accommodate that need to bond with and nurture young infants.
 It should be accessible to everyone who is capable of safely carrying a baby!
 Unfortunately, most of the wraps and carriers available in today’s market are not designed with inclusivity in mind.
 For example, the brilliantly coloured fabric wraps with their “feminine” patterns were not designed to cater to the masculinity of many fathers.
 It is usually the soft-structured or framed carriers that are geared towards men, who are photographed carrying their babies as a means of transportation, rather than bonding.
 Also, the majority of wraps or carriers demand a certain level of ability to safely wrap, tie, or fasten.
 They require specific mobility and visual acuity which automatically excludes individuals who are limited in these areas.
 There are also parents who lack the confidence or comfort level with wraps that require complicated twisting and tying, in order to safely secure their child onto their body.
 With all this in mind, I designed the Hugging Hazel Wrap to accommodate a vast majority of individuals, and encourage confidence in babywearing.
 If they have the skills required to pull a tight-fitting tank top over their head, then they can use the Hugging Hazel.

 The process of designing my wrap and conducting thorough product trials with parents and their infants sparked an overwhelming interest in the wrap.
 It started to sell itself by word of mouth alone, before I even considered manufacturing it!